AsadHasan/DotNetFiddleSeleniumTests/README.md

 8. Build information: The tests solution is built in .Net-Core 5.0, and is configured to "Treat warnings as errors".

+### CI

+These tests are configured to run on GitHub Actions CI: https://github.com/AsadHasan/DotNetFiddleSeleniumTests/actions

 ## Run tests locally

 Tests can be run in following 2 ways: